Ethiopia government declares unilateral truce to allow aid into Tigray

 Afar police commissioner Ahmed Harif said the aid convoy had been looted by local people because of a misunderstanding over where the aid was going.

-Harif denied ever blocking aid and said ongoing fighting along the border between two regions made delivering aid impossible.
+Ahmed denied ever blocking aid and said ongoing fighting along the border between two regions made delivering aid impossible.

 Tigrayan forces first invaded Afar in July but were pushed back in December.
 They returned in January, seizing several areas along the road into Tigray - areas they still hold - and displacing more than 300,000 Afar residents.